cavo789/blog/blog/2024/05/20/index.md

 ## Think to plug an Ethernet cable before installing Ubuntu

-Even if it's optionnal, make sure to plug an Ethernet cable so, during the installation process, Ubuntu will be able to download additional software like your graphic card driver directly from Internet.
+Even if it's optional, make sure to plug an Ethernet cable so, during the installation process, Ubuntu will be able to download additional software like your graphic card driver directly from Internet.

 ## Start the installation wizard